tiberiuzuld/angular-gridster2/README.md

     this.options.api.resize(); // call if size of container changes.
 Grid will auto resize on window resize. this.options.api.optionsChanged(); // call on change of options after initialization this.options.api.getNextPossiblePosition(item: GridsterItem); // call to get a viable position for item.
-Returns true if found
+Returns true if found this.options.api.getFirstPossiblePosition(item: GridsterItem); // call to get the first viable position for an item.
+Returns a copy of the item with the future position this.options.api.getLastPossiblePosition(item: GridsterItem); // call to get a viable position for item.
+Returns a copy of the item with the future position

 // if you want to push items from code use the GridsterPush service import {GridsterItemComponent, GridsterPush, GridsterPushResize, GridsterSwap} from 'gridster'